chriscsq/Topdish/README.md

 Sometimes the Nearby will not sort correctly. - JS

 Click on the cell of the dish you want more detail about and it will crash.
 ReloadData() is the reason or the way I am calling it - GL

+***Bugs Found After Merging Profile/Login/Tabs/Dishes***

+Going to any restaurant from “nearby” tab or after "view all" doesn’t show any info about restaurant (hours, address, dishes, etc…)

+Thread exception when viewing menu of specific restaurant from “nearby” tab or after “view all”

+Icons for menu need to be changed or removed (right now share/folder like icons)